© 2015 SYDA Foundation®. All rights reserved.

 Shree Muktananda Ashram

 In recent days, I’ve been feeling these words strongly.
-With what has happened in my country, many people are feeling fear and anger.
+With what has happened recently, many people are feeling fear and anger.
 I know that as I walk on the path of light, I can offer my blessings and share this light with all the people in sorrow and with all who are suffering, not only in my country, but all around the world.

 Thank you, Gurumayi, for reminding me of the great light in my heart.
 Thank you for showing me how to send blessings and to share this light!